ankitku3101/visual-json/README.md

 ## TODO

+* Improve the Export feature with better customisations.
 * Make it ready-to-use for mobile-screens.
 * Add more interactivity in Canvas.
 * Give option for user-custom themes.